stuffmatic/zephyr-ble-midi/README.md

 * `CONFIG_BLE_MIDI_SEND_NOTE_OFF_AS_NOTE_ON` - Determines if transmitted note off messages should be represented as note on messages with zero velocity, which increases running status efficiency.
 Defaults to `n`.
 * `CONFIG_BLE_MIDI_TX_PACKET_MAX_SIZE` - Determines the maximum size of transmitted BLE MIDI packets (clamped to the MTU - 3).
 * Use one of the following options to control how transmission of outgoing BLE packets is triggered:
   * `CONFIG_BLE_MIDI_TX_MODE_SINGLE_MSG` - Outgoing MIDI messages are sent in separate BLE packets.
-May have a negative impact on latency but does not rely on SoftDevice specific notifications.
 This is the default option.
+May have a negative impact on latency but does not rely on nRF Connect SDK specific APIs and should work out of the box on nRF multi core SoCs.
   * `CONFIG_BLE_MIDI_TX_MODE_CONN_EVENT` - Buffer outgoing MIDI messages and send them in a single BLE packet just before the next connection event to reduce latency.
-Requires nRF Connect SDK and Nordic's SoftDevice.
+Use with nRF Connect SDK v2.6.0 or newer.
+Relies on the Event Trigger API added in v2.6.0.
+  * `CONFIG_BLE_MIDI_TX_MODE_CONN_EVENT_LEGACY` - Use with nRF Connect SDK versions older than v2.6.0.
+The same as `CONFIG_BLE_MIDI_TX_MODE_CONN_EVENT` but relies on the MPSL radio notifications API that was removed in v2.6.0.
   * `CONFIG_BLE_MIDI_TX_MODE_MANUAL` - Buffer outgoing MIDI messages and leave it up to the caller to trigger transmission.
 Can be useful in combination with a custom connection event notification mechanism.

 ## nRF multi-core considerations